GabDug/vscode-pyproject-pilot/README.md

 This extension should support multi-root workspaces, and will run scripts in the folder of the file that is currently active.

 > [!NOTE]
 > This extension won't be active if your only open a file.
-YOu must always open a folder or workspace.
+You must always open a folder or workspace.

 ## Settings